What is a Third-Party Breach? Definition & Tips for Reducing Risk

 Once businesses have established their cybersecurity standards for partners, they must hold third parties accountable.
 This means making third-party responsible for upholding the established minimum security measures and using key security metrics contractually as part of the annual review process.

 Note that third parties should be required to maintain these minimum cybersecurity standards.
 While there are targets to meet, the ever-changing cyber threat landscape makes cybersecurity a journey that requires continuous auditing, monitoring, assessment, and adjustments to ensure the continued minimization of vendor risk and the protection of customer information.
+Following a Vendor Risk Management checklist may help you keep track of these requirements.

-With this in mind, businesses would be wise to include clauses in their contracts with business partners that require them to remediate security issues within a specific time frame.
+Businesses would be wise to include clauses in their contracts with business partners that require them to remediate security issues within a specific time frame.

 Perform Vendor Due Diligence Assessments